Skip to content

 Memory Machine Batch (MMBatch) captures the entire running state of a Batch Job into a consistent image and restores the Job on a new Compute Instance without losing any work progress.
 It ensures a high quality of service at the Batch level using low-cost, but unreliable Spot-based Compute Instances.
 For more details, visit the MMBatch website.

-The MMBatch 1.2 release adds new features, improves the user experience and enhance security of the product.
+The MMBatch 1.3 release adds new features, improves the user experience and enhances telemetry.

 Known Limitations